 AZfmr’s Campaign to LEGALIZE and Regulate Marijuana (I-14-2016) Vs. MPP’s Campaign to Regulate and Tax Marijuana (I-08-2016) Top 3 Differences between our Arizona Marijuana Legalization initiatives: 1) Our initiative to Legalize and Regulate Marijuana makes possession of 1 Ounce of Marijuana LEGAL and reduces the criminal penalties for Possession of […]

-Since the practice of “Dabbing” has become so mainstream, people have been buying up Grade 2 Titanium Nails and Butane Torches like crazy.
-Many people have been wondering if they can use a cheaper Propane Torch, instead of a Butane Torch, when heating their Titanium Nail or Titanium Pad.
-The short answer is NO, you […]
+Since the practice of “Dabbing” has become so mainstream, people have been buying up Quartz bangers, Grade 2 Titanium Nails, and Butane Torches like crazy.
+Many people have been wondering if they can use a cheaper Propane Torch, instead of a Butane Torch, when heating their Quartz banger, Titanium Nail or Titanium Pad.
+The short […]

 On 4/17/15, MPP released the final draft of their 2016 marijuana regulation initiative to the media, prior to releasing the draft to the Arizona marijuana community.
 Later that same afternoon, MPP held a Press Conference at the Arizona Secretary of State’s Office to announce that they had just officially filed their marijuana regulation initiative.
 The […]